clinics

 As some children (especially teens) feel self-conscious about wearing the equipment, we suggest they bring a large hat or hoodie and their own backpack to help them feel less conspicuous.

-Please call the EEG department at 604-875-2124 before your appointment date and ask to speak to the Head Technologist if:
+You will need to sign a release form stating that you accept responsibility for the equipment.
+Please call the EEG department at 604-875-2124 before your appointment date if:

 • you are worried that you cannot keep the equipment safe